 Industrial output in Taiwan inched up by 0.73 percent year-on-year in June of 2022, slowing markedly from a downwardly revised 4.14 percent rise in the previous month.
 Production faltered in the manufacturing sector (0.51 percent vs 4.75 percent in May), while output from mining & quarrying activities rebounded (4.27 percent vs -8.94 percent) and utilities (3.77 percent vs -2.90 percent).
 Meanwhile, growth picked up slightly for water supply (2.79 percent vs 1.34 percent).
 On a seasonally adjusted monthly basis, industrial production fell 0.41 percent, from an upwardly revised 1.04 percent drop in the previous month. source: Ministry of Economic Affairs (MOEA), Taiwan

 Industrial Production in Taiwan averaged 5.23 percent from 1997 until 2022, reaching an all time high of 75.71 percent in January of 2010 and a record low of -43.30 percent in January of 2009.
 This page provides the latest reported value for - Taiwan Industrial Production - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Taiwan Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Industrial Production in Taiwan is expected to be 2.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Taiwan to stand at 4.90 in 12 months time.
-In the long-term, the Taiwan Industrial Production is projected to trend around -1.10 percent in 2020, according to our econometric models.
+Industrial Production in Taiwan is expected to be 7.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Taiwan Industrial Production is projected to trend around 6.00 percent in 2023, according to our econometric models.